 Ensuring HIPAA Compliance and Data Security

-In the healthcare industry, HIPAA compliance is essential for healthcare data privacy.
+In the healthcare industry, HIPAA compliance is essential for healthcare data protection.
 This entails setting up data transport and storage encryption, identity and access management, data integrity, and data disposal protocols.
 In our example, our client’s team handled the compliance implementation, while we provided technical recommendations.
-You can read more about HIPAA requirements in our dedicated article that describes how MobiDev accomplished healthcare regulatory compliance in different projects.
+You can read more about HIPAA requirements for app development.

 Our experience developing a Zoom-integrated telemedicine application, GroupWell, has helped us understand many of these needs much more closely.
 QA is essential for developing telemedicine solutions.
 Secure storage of sensitive patient information is critical, so thorough testing is needed to ensure that this process works right every time.